Capital News Service Broadcast Bureau Director and Senior Lecturer

 301-405-7526 firstname.lastname@example.org 0230 Tawes Building

 Sue Kopen Katcef, an award-winning veteran broadcast journalist, is the Broadcast Bureau Director of the Merrill College of Journalism’s Capital News Service.
 The advanced reporting students in the broadcast bureau, both seniors and master’s students, are responsible for CNS-TV’s “Maryland Newsline,” a 30 minute live regional news show which airs three days per week on the Merrill College’s cable television channel, UMTV (which is seen in Montgomery and Prince George’s Counties in the Maryland suburbs of Washington).
-The show is also streamed live.
+The show is also streamed live in HD and is being increasingly rebroadcast by other cable channels across the state.

 “Maryland Newsline” has been named the outstanding student produced television newscast in the country—twice by the Broadcast Education Association and once by the Society of Professional Journalists.
 The show has also won regional honors as best student newscast from the National Capital Chesapeake Bay Chapter of the National Academy of Television Arts and Sciences.
 CNS-TV reporters have also individually won dozens of regional and national awards for the work they’ve done during their CNS semester.